-15.0 PROACTIVE SAFEGUARDING
+24 PROACTIVE SAFEGUARDING

-- 15.1 Windmill Hill Primary School recognises that the school plays a significant part in the prevention of harm to our children by providing them with opportunities to learn, good lines of communication with trusted adults, supportive peers and an ethos of protection. - 15.2 Windmill Hill Primary School recognises that school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 15.3 Windmill Hill Primary School recognises that safeguarding incidents and/or behaviours can be associated with factors outside the school or can occur between children outside the school.
+- 24.1 Windmill Hill Primary School recognises that the school plays a significant part in the prevention of harm to our children by providing them with opportunities to learn, good lines of communication with trusted adults, supportive peers and an ethos of protection. - 24.2 Windmill Hill Primary School recognises that school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 24.3 All staff understand that where there is a safeguarding concern about a child, the child's wishes and feelings should be taken into consideration.
+The school has systems in place for children to express their views and give feedback.
+The best interests of the child are paramount. - 24.4 Windmill Hill Primary School recognises that safeguarding incidents and/or behaviours can be associated with factors outside the school or can occur between children outside the school.
 All staff, but especially the Designated Safeguarding Lead and deputy should consider the context within which such incidents or behaviours occur.
 This is known as contextual safeguarding, which means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 This includes risk in schools.
 The Contextual Safeguarding Network has developed resources for schools to self-assess such risks.
-The resources can be accessed after registering with the Contextual Safeguarding Network at : www.contextualsafeguarding.org.uk/en/publications/schools-assessment_toolkit - 15.4 The school community will: - Work to establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to.
-This ethos will be modelled and replicated by staff and governors. - Promote a caring, safe and positive environment within the school. - Ensure that the school site is a safe, secure and welcoming place to learn and grow. - Encourage self-esteem and self-assertiveness through the curriculum as well as through personal relationships, whilst not condoning aggression or bullying. - Include regular consultation with children e.g. through safety questionnaires, participation in anti-bullying week, etc. - Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding messages across the full curriculum, including PSHE, to ensure that the children are equipped with the skills they need to recognise risky behaviours, stay safe from harm and to know to whom they should turn for help.
-In particular, this will include: staying safe online, anti-bullying, e-safety, road safety, focused work in Year 6 to prepare for transition to Secondary school and more personal safety/independent travel, issues around consent, sexting, positive mental health, etc. - Offer a positive school experience. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.
+The resources can be accessed after with the Contextual registering Safeguarding Network www.contextualsafeguarding.org.uk/en/publications/schools-assessment_toolkit

+24.5 The school community will:

+- Work to establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to.
+This ethos will be modelled and replicated by staff and governors. - Promote a caring, safe and positive environment within the school. - Ensure that the school site is a safe, secure and welcoming place to learn and grow. - Encourage self-esteem and self-assertiveness through the curriculum as well as through personal relationships, whilst not condoning aggression or bullying. - Include regular consultation with children e.g. through safety questionnaires, participation in anti-bullying week, etc. - Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding messages and learning opportunities across the full curriculum, including Relationship Education through PSHE, to ensure that the children are equipped with the skills they need to recognise risky behaviours, stay safe from harm and to know to whom they should turn for help.
+In particular, this will include: e.g. staying safe online, anti-bullying, e-safety, road safety, focused work in Year 6 to prepare for transition to Secondary school and more personal safety/independent travel, issues around consent, sexting, positive mental health, etc. - Offer a positive school experience.

+Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.